nais/doc/content/secrets/README.md

 When running in GCP, you also have the option of using [Kubernetes `Secrets`](https://kubernetes.io/docs/concepts/configuration/secret) directly instead of (or in combination with) Vault.

-To get started using this, you simply [create your secret(s)](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets), this can be either key-value pairs or files and these will be exposed to the application either as environment variables or files.
+To get started using this, you simply [create your secret(s)](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets).
+This can be either key-value pairs or files and can be exposed to the application as environment variables or files.

 ## Example

 Create your secret
 ```
 $ kubectl create secret generic my-secret --from-literal=key1=supersecret
 secret/my-secret created
 ```

 Refer to `my-secret` in `nais.yaml`
 ```nais.yaml
 spec:
   secrets: